aizhakhavets/llm-intense-02/doc/product_idea.md

 1. Processing user questions about recipe preferences
 2. Clarifying user needs regarding available products and ingredients
 3. Collecting and structuring key information about user preferences
+4. Detect the language of the user and answer in the language of the user (English, Russian, Dutch, or French)
+5. Save user needs and user preferences into conversation context so bot can support conversation up to 30 iteractions.
+At the end of 30 interactions, get back to fine tune user needs.

 ### Clarify User Preferences
-4. Conducting dialogue through Telegram bot based on LLM
+6. Conducting dialogue through Telegram bot based on LLM
-5. Personalizing recipe responses based on user context
+7. Personalizing recipe responses based on user context
+8. Summarizing collected preferences and asking for final confirmation before generating a recipe

 ### Recipe Creation
-6. Getting first few recipe options from web or preferred sources based on clarified user preferences
+9. Getting first few recipe options from web or preferred sources based on clarified user preferences
-7. Generating surprising simplified recipes for funny culinary experiments
+10. Generating surprising simplified recipes for funny culinary experiments

 ## Technical Implementation